In a 21-center study, CHOC hopes to discover early treatment strategies for infantile spasms, a rare and dangerous type of epileptic seizure.

 CHOC is at the forefront of bringing precise, advanced 3D brain imaging to neurologists and their patients.

 Sumiko Abe uses her vast experience to help clinicians view the best possible images of the brain to influence treatment plans.

 Developed by CHOC and UC Irvine, a new way to control pediatric seizures uses densely spaced electrodes to map high-frequency oscillations.

-Dr. Mary Zupanc has achieved many superlatives over her long career in medicine; accolades and awards have followed.
-But the co-director of the CHOC Neuroscience Institute and UCI professor of pediatrics and neurology considers the Arnold P. Gold Foundation Humanism in Medicine Award her highest honor of all.
+Dr. Mary Zupanc has achieved many awards, but considers the Arnold P. Gold Foundation Humanism in Medicine Award her highest honor of all.